zzzprojects/EntityFramework-Effort/docs2/pages/getting-started/overview.md

 **Effort** stands for **E**ntity **F**ramework **F**ake **O**bjectContext **R**ealization **T**ool.
 It is a powerful tool that enables a convenient way to create automated tests for Entity Framework based applications.

  - It is basically an ADO.NET provider that executes all the data operations on a lightweight in-process main memory database instead of a traditional external database.
- - It provides some intuitive helper methods too that make really easy to use this provider with existing ObjectContext or DbContext classes.
+ - It provides some intuitive helper methods that makes this provider easy to use with ObjectContext or DbContext classes.
  - A simple addition to existing code might be enough to create data-driven tests that can run without the presence of the external database.

 The following code returns all the categories stored in the database.